projectasiago/asiago/docs/mish/syntax.md

 }
 ```

-Note: there is no "static" variables like there is in Java.
+Note: there is no "static" variables like there is in Java as this would conflict with the idea that modules do not store state.

 ### Subclassing
 ```